CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

     ```
     cd PrioritZDnDRanking
     ```
 6. You should now be in the directory you created.
-Create a new component project and install dependencies by running the commands below.
+Create a new component project and install dependencies by running the below command.

      ```
      pac pcf init -ns ContosoCoffee --name PrioritZDnDRanking --template dataset --framework react --run-npm-install